microsoft/pbiworkshops/Day After Dashboard in a Day/README.md

 ## Data Visualization

-In this tutorial you'll learn about...
+In this lab you'll learn about...

 - Something
 - Something

-To start the tutorial, visit [Data Visualization](./DataVisualization.md)
+To start the lab, visit [Data Visualization](./DataVisualization.md)